mskcc-clinbx/mskcc-clinbx.github.io/_posts/2017-01-23-plotting-engraftment-results-in-react.markdown

 In other words, does the profile post-treatment match the donor rather than the pre-treatment patient (called the host baseline).
 If it doesn't match 100%, what percentage of the profile is coming from the donor, and what percentage is coming from the host baseline?
 Ideally, as the patient receives treatment, the host percent should decrease.
-This implies that they are mix of the donor(s) from which they received treatment.
+This implies that they are a mix of the donor(s) from which they received treatment.
 To help determine this percentage, pathologists analyze samples from the donor and the patient both pre and post-treatment.
 The donor sample and pre-treatment patient sample will each have unique profiles, and the post-treatment sample should be a mixture of the two.
 The pathologist can then determine percentages based on which sample contributed the most to the post-treatment profile.